The C API

 )

-The third argument is an integer which can take the following values:
+The status argument can take the following values: